 You don’t even have to make your bed, a crew member comes around after dinner to “turn the beds”, even the pillows and sheets are supplied, how cool is that?
 Just pull the curtains, relax, fall asleep with the train’s gentle rocking and wake up in Chiang Mai, rested ready to explore.
 Get more details of our overnight sleeper train from Bangkok to Chiang Mai here.

 Suggested by Coleman Concierge

 We experienced authentic Thai, far removed from traditional tourist traffic.
 We visited with fishermen processing their catch.
-Also, we met a family processing coconuts by the side of road and shopped local markets for our lunch meal and potent drink called “Sock Coffee” because it was brewed in a sieve.
+Also, we met a family processing coconuts by the side of the road and shopped local markets for our lunch meal and a potent drink called “Sock Coffee” because it was brewed in a sieve.